All our garments produced from September 2020 onwards come with a 'Transparent Production' tag.

 Safe & Fair Workplaces

-We only work with manufacturers and suppliers that align with our values and meet our environmental and social guidelines.
-We are now working with a team that personally visits and vets every single part of the supply chain to ensure they uphold the highest standards.
+We only work with manufacturers and suppliers that align with our values and meet our environmental, ethical and social guidelines.

 All our manufacturers and suppliers have at the very least one of the following credentials:

 GOTS | Fairtrade | SA800 | BSCI | Sedex

 We’re making an effort to use sustainable practices in every part of our business.
 We’ve teamed up with CarbonClick, a New Zealand company making it easy for people and businesses to help fight climate change.